proffapt/fERP/README.md

 ### Installing Extension

-Currently, the extension is not available in any of the official extension/add-on stores.
-However, you can still install it using the available methods, which may be a bit tedious.
-In order to install the extension on any of the browser you will have to either [download](https://blog.hubspot.com/website/download-from-github?hubs_content=blog.hubspot.com/website/download-from-github&hubs_content-cta=downloading%20a%20repository#repository) or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.
+In order to install the extension on any of the browser - **manually** - you will have to either [download](https://blog.hubspot.com/website/download-from-github?hubs_content=blog.hubspot.com/website/download-from-github&hubs_content-cta=downloading%20a%20repository#repository) or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.

 Now, Refer to the sections below to read about further steps specific to your browser.